bmw-ece-ntust/internship/notes/PDF_to_Embeddings.md

 > The `Detector` interface is not going to be implemented for this case.

 ### **Implementation**
-This commit includes a new utility [`utils/pdf_parser.py`](../utils/pdf_parser.py) to parse pdf file using implementation mentioned before.
+A new utility [`utils/pdf_parser.py`](../utils/pdf_parser.py) to parse pdf file using implementation explained in this part.
 There are several steps to be done before using the utility:
 1. **Download the Apache Tika jar file**,

    Download the `tika-server-standard-x.x.x.jar`, can be accessed from this [link](https://tika.apache.org/download.html).